SysKitTeam/docs-spdockit/product-updates/spdockit730-release-note.md

 * __SPDocKit Tags!__ You can now tag objects in Permission s Explorer.
 You can tag anything, from site collections, sites, and subsites, down to lists, folders and list items.
 A list of all __Tagged Objects__ can be found as a report on the Snapshots tab.
 This feature makes it easy to categorize your objects (e.g., as personal or classified data).

-All the features above can be used to help you __become GDPR compliant__.
-For more information about these features and about GDPR compliance in general, [click here] (!!!!!!!!!!!!!!!!!!!!!!!!!!! ).
+All the [features above](https://www.spdockit.com/whats-new/) can be used to help you __become GDPR compliant__.
+For more information about GDPR compliance, [click here](http://blog.syskit.com/sharepoint-and-gdpr-compliance-classify-prepare-and-protect).

 ## Improvements